- Panchadasi on Prarabdha Karma

 Verse 7.150.
 A king who has been freed from prison is content with sovereignty over a village, whereas when he had neither been imprisoned nor conquered he did not attach much value even to a kingdom.

 The previous paragraphs deal with the experiential aspects of Prarabdha Karma as discussed exclusively in Panchadasi text.
 However, there are other post-Shankara texts in Advaita literature like Ashtavakara Gita and Avdhuta Gita that also support and give some experiential descriptions of Prarabdha Karma.
 I did not include them in this article because doing so would have made this article very bulky.
-Moreover, Panchadasi has already stated what is found in these texts – in different words – so quoting these texts would only add to philosophical redundancy in the article.
+Moreover, Panchadasi has already stated what is found in these texts – in different words – so quoting these texts would only add to philosophical redundancy.